lArtemis13l/QuadTank_KAN_and_LTV-MPC/Diploma_Johansson_EKF_MPC_KAN/README.md

 *   **`04_Paper_Plot_Generator.ipynb`**: Generates the vector PDFs used in the paper.

 ## Note on Code Style
 These notebooks are effectively "Digital Laboratory Notes."
 They contain debug prints, experimental branches, and intermediate outputs.
-They are provided "AS IS" under the Apache 2.0 license to ensure transparency and reproducibility of the 3µs vs 81ms benchmark results.
+They are provided "AS IS" under the Apache 2.0 license to ensure transparency and reproducibility of the 3µs vs 19ms (stutters reaching 81ms) benchmark results.